lbryio/lbry.tech/documents/resources/api-wrappers.md

 ---
 title: API Wrappers
-description: Find LBRYAPI wrappers for your favorite language.
+description: Find LBRY API wrappers for your favorite language.
 ---

 This document contains a comprehensive list of all available API wrappers for the LBRY protocol and blockchain.
 API wrappers allow for easier integration of the LBRY APIs into your codebase.
 They still require you to run either the [LBRY protocol](https://github.com/lbryio/lbry) or the [LBRY blockchain](https://github.com/lbryio/lbrycrd).